trizcodes/trizcodes/README.md

 ### Hi there 👋

-I'm Ana Beatriz, a Computer Science student focusing on Quality Assurance (QA) with a strong interest in Site Reliability Engineering (SRE).
+I'm Ana Beatriz, a Computer Science student focusing in Site Reliability Engineering (SRE).
 As a hobby, I explore Quantum Computing, diving into theoretical concepts and experimenting with Python whenever I can

 - 📫 How to reach me: [trizcodes](https://www.linkedin.com/in/trizcodes/)